 Collapse initiation is considered as the point when an entire floor fails and falls on to the one below.
 After that, in the words of Shyam Sunder, the leader of the WTC investigation sponsored by the National Institute of Standards and Technology, “gravity takes care of the rest.”
 Each falling floor causes the next to fail, driving a progressive failure, while also simultaneously pulverizing a large portion of the concrete.

-Theorists of the dominant paradigm see little reason to model the effects after collapse initiation, and the NIST study also declined to do so.
+Supporters of the dominant government paradigm see little reason to model the effects after collapse initiation.
+The NIST study also declined to do so.

-These are the ideas challenged by Steven Jones, Jim Hoffman and others who have formulated the alternative hypothesis, that explosives would have been necessary to cause the actual visible effects of the collapses.
+These are the ideas challenged by Steven Jones, Jim Hoffman and others who have formulated an alternative hypothesis, that explosives would have been necessary to cause the actual visible effects of the collapses.

 The skeptics have pointed to a number of other factors they say support the demolitions hypothesis (which should not be confused with a classic “controlled demolition”), such as:

 - the emergence during the collapses of powerful blasts of debris exiting the buildings at points as far as 10 to 20 stories below the progression of the collapse wave, which the skeptics describe as the tell-tale “squibs” of explosives knocking out the building supports;

 - NIST’s own test results, which show that no single piece of available steel from the fire zone experienced temperatures above 250 degrees Centigrade;

 - reports of molten metal and molten steel at the post-collapse site (despite the fact that, as everyone now agrees, the fires prior to collapse did not melt steel).
 Jones, among others, views this as evidence for the possible use of thermite-based explosives.